Kashish-ali/Weather-App/README.md

 # Weather-App
-"A simple weather forecasting website using HTML, CSS, JavaScript, and OpenWeather API"
+A simple weather forecasting website built using HTML,CSS and Javascript.
+It fetches real-time weather data using the OpenWeatherMap API.